 We recognize that the loss of an eye can be an exceptionally difficult personal experience.
 Once you have decided that a prosthetic replacement is right for you, we are there to help you every step of the way.
 From your first consultation to billing your insurance company, you can always expect the highest level of professionalism and understanding from Erickson's Eyes.

 Monica is also a certified k-8 teacher and completed her undergraduate degree at The Evergreen State College and her teaching credential through Western Governors University.
 She enjoys working with children in the office and uses her teaching skills in educating patients and helping them adjust to wearing an artificial eye.
-Monica’s talents as an artist and compassionate person are well suited to being an eye maker, she’s well on her way.
+Monica’s talents as an artist and compassionate person are well suited to being an eye maker.
+She cares deeply for her patients and about her work.

 "I have been to ocularists from Boston to Beverly Hills, with varying results.
 The result that I got from Kim Erickson was far superior to anything I'd ever had before.
 I would travel a great distance to go wherever he is."